flutter/website/src/content/platform-integration/web/bootstrapping.md

 [js-promise]: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise

-## Example: Display a Progress Indicator
+## Example: Display a progress indicator

 To give the user of your application feedback during the initialization process,